 - Telephone discussions with key businesses and other relevant organisations as required to gain further insight into the use of new technologies.

-- A written report which details greater and better use of new technologies in supporting the development of the sector, and this will revised at the end of the project to reflect new developments during the project’s life.
+- A written report which details greater and better use of new technologies in supporting the development of the sector.

 Two-eyed Seeing: Integrating Indigenous and Western Perspectives (Led by Wild Norway/HiNT, Norway)

-In this context, ‘two-eyed seeing’ combines the strengths of both Western and Indigenous ways of packaging and marketing ‘slow adventure’ activities and understanding the cultural, health, linguistic, environmental and psychological benefits of such experiences.
-The output will be a report synthesising an exercise to understand and combine the best elements of both Indigenous and Western perspectives.
-It will consider how these elements can be relevant to SMEs across the NPA area, drawing upon lessons from Indigenous traditions of storytelling for example.
+In this context, ‘two-eyed seeing’ combined the strengths of both Western and Indigenous ways of packaging and marketing ‘slow adventure’ activities and understanding the cultural, health, linguistic, environmental and psychological benefits of such experiences.
+A report synthesising an exercise to understand and combine the best elements of both Indigenous and Western perspectives was produced which considers how these elements can be relevant to SMEs across the NPA area, drawing upon lessons from Indigenous traditions of storytelling for example.